smithfmt/memlet-frontend/README.md

-# The Frontend for my Vocabulary learning platform "Memlet"
+# The Frontend for my Vocabulary Learning Platform "Memlet"

 A React Web App connected to an Express API.